Basic-Geometry/Basic-Geometry.github.io/README.md

-- 👋 Hi, I’m @Gmac4247
+Geometry calculator app for Android.
+Required Android version: 5+.
+Tested on 13.

-- 📐 I’m interested in providing the best established and most accurate functional framework to calculate area and volume using the 3D coordinate system.
+Providing the best established and most accurate framework to calculate area and volume using the 3D coordinate system.

 <!---